-RCC maintains three pools of servers for distributed high-performance computing.
-Ideal for tightly coupled parallel calculations, our tightly-coupled nodes on Midway1 are linked by a fully non-blocking FDR-10 Infiniband interconnect.
-Tightly coupled nodes on Midway2, on the other hand, have a faster fully non-blocking FDR and EDR Infiniband interconnect.
-Loosely-coupled nodes are similar to the tightly-coupled nodes, but are connected with GigE rather than Infiniband and are best suited for high-throughput jobs.
-Finally, our shared memory nodes contain much larger main memories (up to 1 TB) and are ideal for memory-bound computations.
+RCC maintains three pools of servers for parallel and distributed high-performance computing.
+Ideal for tightly coupled parallel computing tasks, our tightly coupled nodes on Midway2 have a fully non-blocking FDR and EDR Infiniband, providing up to 100Gbps interconnect.
+Loosely-coupled nodes are similar to the tightly-coupled nodes, but are connected with 40Gbps GigE rather than Infiniband and are best suited for distributed tasks.
+Finally, our shared memory nodes contain much larger main memories (up to 1 TB) and are ideal for memory-bound tasks.

 The types of CPU architectures RCC maintains are: